lmgjerstad/ApplesNGold/README.md

 Platinum gives you a +0.01 gold per sale of apples.
 So if you have 50, it is possible to get 1 full gold for an apple!

+Once you get the platinum ability, you will notice three potions!
+Hence the nickname: The Potion Update.
+The list of potions and their effects are below:

+- Red Potion: Costs 400 Gold, works for 10 rounds giving you 50 apples each.
+- Yellow Potion: Costs 400 **Apples**, works for 15 rounds, giving you 50 gold each.
+- Blue Potion: Costs 15,000 Gold, gives you 500 platinum.

+As you may have noticed by now, the potions are stackable, meaning you can use them in large quantities.
+If you quit while they are active, though, you will lose out.
+We are working on this, and it may come out in the next snapshot, but it will not be in 1.0.1.

 &nbsp;

 If it gets to the point where it becomes boring, go ahead and contribute here at GitHub by asking for new features!

 # Changelog

+## 07-26-2018: v1.0.1

+- Added potions
+- Changed save file storage locations. (look [here](https://github.com/lmgjerstad/ApplesNGold/wiki/Move_Saves "Wiki: Move Saves").)
+- Added self pickers to the shop.
+- Bug fixes.

 ## 07-10-2018: v1.0.0